Anoris T i-Size

 In the pictures below the seatbelt is under the armpit.
 In a car crash the seatbelt would fail to reduce movement in the upper body, which could lead to injury.

-In the pictures below, the position of the adult seatbelt indicates the child car seat is unsuitable.
-The seatbelt should come across the child's shoulder and chest, but the seatbelt cuts across the neck.
+Likewise, in the pictures below, the seatbelt should come across the child's shoulder and chest, but the seatbelt cuts across the neck.
+You should also avoid it restraining the child over the upper arm.

-A child could be thrown out of the seat in a crash if the seatbelt or harness isn’t correctly adjusted.
-It's important that the adult seatbelt is tightly fitted so that it securely keeps the child and car seat in place.
+A child could be thrown out of the seat in a crash if the adult seatbelt isn’t tightly fitted so that it securely keeps the child and car seat in place.

 In the first image below, the seatbelt being slack across the lap could mean too much force is applied to the chest by the seat belt, crushing the lungs.
 Or the child car seat could move in a collision.